From RAG to Agentic RAG for Faithful Islamic Question Answering: Human Annotation Guidelines

 \subsection{Ambiguity and Missing Context}

 Some questions may be underspecified or admit multiple valid scholarly answers.
-In such cases, annotators: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item still assign the best category based on the main domain being tested, \item rate difficulty based on what is required to answer responsibly (often higher if many qualifications are needed), \item flag the issue briefly in the interface notes field (if available), and \item do not add extra keys to the JSON output. \end{itemize}
+In such cases, annotators: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item still assign the best category based on the main domain being tested, \item rate difficulty based on what is required to answer responsibly (often higher if many qualifications are needed), \end{itemize}